 The kids pose for the standard "I was here" shots.
 Jessie is standing beneath the jaw of a blue whale.
 The colored lines on the deck in front of her show the lengths of different whales that were important to local commerce.
 There's a sign just out of the picture that matches the name of each whale with its color code.

 Part of the museum's exhibit is outdoors.
 We climbed aboard the steel trawler Cape Sable (background) and the wooden fishing schooner Theresa E. Connor.
-While we were on the Connor, it became obvious that we would be wise to make our way indoors, and very soon.
+While we were on the Connor, it became obvious that we would be wise to make our way indoors, and soon.
 Thunder and lightning were on the way, and heavy rain for the next hour or two.

 We did get a good look at the Theresa E. Connor, though, both in the wheelhouse and below decks.
 This boat was built in Lunenburg by Smith & Rhuland.
 That yard has a special place in Canadian spirit and history, being the birthplace of Bluenose.